stereotype441/language/working/enhanced-constructors/feature-specification.md

 implementation._

-To ensure soundness, flow analysis will be modified to ensure, at compile time, that all reachable control flow paths through a generative constructor:
+To ensure soundness, flow analysis will be modified to ensure, at compile time, that all reachable control flow paths through a non-redirecting generative
+constructor:

-- Contain exactly one invocation of either another generative constructor or of a super constructor.
+- Contain exactly one invocation of a super constructor.

 - Write to every non-late final field exactly once prior to invoking a super constructor.